“It’s been raining since morning today.

 “Wait a minute Azis, let me Google it.
 Maybe there are some WU open by this time.
 Oh there is, but this is quite far”.
 I looked at Hasan and said, “No, don’t worry.
 This is late.
 How about tomorrow?”

 “Have you eaten, Azis?
 Follow me, I’ll take you to find Turkish tea.
-It’s good for this kind of weather”.
-I laughed, “I have Hasan, you know cheap KFC”.
+It’s good for this kind of weather.”.
+I laughed, “I have Hasan, you know, cheap KFC.”.
 I mean, I had to manage Turkish Lira so no fancy dinner for myself.
 I followed Hasan when he stepped outside.
 “Hurry up Azis, it’s windy.
 You are not feeling it?”.
 Sure, wish you knew how I ran with my hands crossed.
 It was very cold.
 Hasan and I went to the park near Taksim Square.
-He was laughing at me, “Azis, what is your problem, you took a cold water in a cold weather like this”, oh come on, I was thirsty.
-“You know how to use the water heater in the hostel? seems like it is not working”, Hasan asked and I answered, “You have to wait for minutes before you stand under the shower.
-It’s bad but it will work”
+He was laughing at me, “Azis, what is your problem, you took cold water in a cold weather like this.”, oh come on, I was thirsty.
+“You know how to use the water heater in the hostel? seems like it is not working.”, Hasan asked and I answered, “You have to wait for minutes before you stand under the shower.
+It’s bad but it will work.”

 We arrived at one place like a restaurant.
 It was quite.
 I was so sure we came at the wrong time when they had closed.
 Hasan told me they have a very good Turkish tea.
 I saw number 10 on my wrist watch.
 I told Hasan, what was his next plan.
 He said he only wanted some light food for his dinner.
 We both headed to İstiklal Caddesi but I stopped my steps for a sec when I saw a beautiful bridge from that park.
-Night lights could be seen from where I stood.
+Lights that shaped the bridge could be seen from where I stood.
 On our way, I thought about something.
-Perhaps, the essence of traveling isn’t the joy of relaxation where we visit somewhere new.
-When we take a break from our busy life.
+Perhaps, the essence of traveling isn’t the joy of relaxation where we visit somewhere new, when we take a break from our busy life.
 But the opportunity when we can learn to know new people.
-When we meet with some kind people and become friend.
+When we meet with kind people and become friends.
 When they just come to our life with pure kindness when we are in a place far away from home.

-Losing my personal thing when I was in Istanbul might be the one that lead me to learn more when I met Hasan.
+Losing my personal thing when in Istanbul might be the one that lead me to learn more when I met Hasan.

 Hasan sat with some fried chickens at the same place where I had my dinner earlier.
-It wasn’t that long till I asked something and he replied, “No Azis, you can talk to me but no picture”.
-I understood.
+It wasn’t that long till I asked something and he replied, “No Azis, you can talk to me but no picture.”.
+I completely understood.
 Not everyone loves having pictures of themselves.
 Hasan is among.
-Tho I was still expected he changed his mind cause you know, photograph is the only way to freeze a moment that gone forever.
+Altough I still expected he changed his mind cause you know, photograph is the only way to freeze a moment that gone forever.

 22nd April 2017.
 4.23PM

 I thought I would have time to sit with cups of coffee then.
-It was just happened so fast.
+It was just happened so swift.
 Hasan said he had an appointment to see his friend.
-“Come on Azis, let’s take the money”, he said.
+“Come on Azis, let’s take the money!”, he said.
 We were in hurry.
-It was just minutes after he came back from his internship in one production house in Istanbul.
+It was just minutes after he came back from his internship at one production house in Istanbul.

 I sat beside him when he signed the letter to withdraw the money.
-I looked at Hasan and said to myself, “I wish we had time, I just want to treat you with a lunch as a thank you”.
-Hasan made a joke to me why I put his name as a receiver.
+I looked at Hasan and said to myself, “I wish we had time, I just want to treat you with a lunch as a thank you Hasan.”.
+He made a joke to me why I put his name as a receiver.
 I said the truth, that was my first time accepted money thru WU.
-I thought we must have an account, but as simple as it was, I gave him an honest answer.
+I thought we must have an account but as simple as it was, I gave him an honest answer.
 I changed $30 to Turkish Lira in case on my way to the airport, I stopped to grab some fridge magnets.

-Before I left, I hugged someone kind-hearted who I met only 1,5 hours, who accompanied me when I had a big problem in somewhere far from home.
-Someone who I learnt from that in this world we will always have a destiny to meet kind people, for a reason.
+Before I left, I erased all maudlin vibes and hugged someone kind-hearted who I met only 1,5 hours, who accompanied me when I had a big problem in somewhere far from home.
+Someone who I learnt from that in this world, we will always have a destiny to meet kind people.

 See you in Paris, mon frère.